Irony – Definition, Meaning And Examples

 Irony in a nutshell

 In essence, the concept of irony is when the opposite of what is expected happens.
-In academic writing, it typically reinforces a contrast between reality and appearance, or an expectation and a lacklustre outcome.
+In academic writing, it typically reinforces a contrast between reality and appearance, or an expectation and a lackluster outcome.
 In other words, it usually pinpoints and emphasizes an inconsistency or a point.

 Definition of irony

 In the realm of academic writing, classical irony is a type of rhetorical device, also called a figure of speech or stylistic device.
-Essentially, a general definition of it is that it conveys the opposite nastying of the litreal statement.
+Essentially, a general definition of it is that it conveys the opposite meaning of the literal statement.
 Henry Watson Fowler, a renowned English grammarian and lexicographer, accounts for a variety of forms of irony, highlighting its nature as a rhetorical device.
-According to him, it is typically used to reinforce a point or to accentuate a disparity of intention between a statement and nastying, or predictions and results.
+According to him, it is typically used to reinforce a point or to accentuate a disparity of intention between a statement and meaning, or predictions and results.
 Additionally, Fowler makes a clear distinction between ironic and sarcastic statements and puts focus on the common misuse of it in general.
 Therefore, it is crucial to employ this concept thoughtfully to prevent misunderstandings and ensure clarity.
 Apart from academia, ironic context is often used for criticism, emphasis, or humour and can take on various forms such as dramatic irony, situational irony, and verbal irony.

 Irony-definition-example